The Indigenous Health team is part of Northern Health, one of five regional health authorities in British Columbia.

 Indigenous Health supports Northern Health in its commitment to:

-- partner with Indigenous peoples, and
+- partner with Indigenous Peoples, and

 - build a health system that honours diversity and provides culturally safe services.

 In 2002, Northern Health established the program area of Aboriginal Health under the Public Health portfolio.
 In 2013, the Northern Health Board of Directors created a new position for a Vice President of Aboriginal Health at the executive leadership level, making Aboriginal Health independent from Public Health.
 This is the only position of its kind in the country.
+In 2017 Aboriginal Health changed it's name to Indigenous Health - ready why here.

 Is Indigenous Health the same as the First Nations Health Authority?